AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Power Shaping (PS)

 \subsection{Entropy PS}

 Given a codeword $\mathbf{c}_m$ with prior $\pi_m$, set the codeword power $\alpha_{m} \propto - \log \pi_m$, henceforth referred to as Entropy PS.
 While we have been unable to theoretically prove the optimality of Entropy PS in terms of minimizing the BER given an average power constraint, we verified that a learnable PS scheme, learnt as part of the transformer training, also converges to a power allocation similar to Entropy PS (training details in Appendix \ref{subsec:learnt_ps_appendix}).
-Fig. \ref{fig:ps} shows $\alpha_{m}$ as a function of $\pi_m$ for $k=11$ HARQ-ACK bits which are i.i.d. and ACK with $p= 0.9$ for both Entropy and learnt PS.
+Fig. \ref{fig:entropy_ps} shows $\alpha_{m}$ as a function of $\pi_m$ for $k=11$ HARQ-ACK bits which are i.i.d. and ACK with $p= 0.9$ for both Entropy and learnt PS.

 Observe that codewords with high probability of occurrence $\pi_m$ have low power $\alpha_m$ and vice-versa.
 Moreover, codewords with the same probability of occurrence have the same codeword power.
 Since we plot as a function of $\pi_m$, Entropy PS is a single dot but the Learnt PS has a spread (if more than one codeword has the same prior probability).
 Since codewords with low $\pi_m$ are seen less frequently in training, this is to be expected.
 However, for all codewords w.p. $\geq 1e-4$, Learnt and Entropy PS are in very close agreement.
-Note that if we were to scramble the message sequence to codeword mapping as proposed in Section \ref{subsec:codebook_properties} to reduce the BLER spread, we must restrict the scrambling to be applied to codewords with the same prior probability, in order to retain the benefits of performing Entropy PS.